nemtech/nem2-e2e-tests/README.md

     - The apiServerKey property - This is the public key of the API server and can be found in build/catapult-config/api-node-0/userconfig/resources/peers-api.json
     - The userKey property - This is the private key of the user which will be use to sign each transaction.
         A list of users can be found in in the build/generated-addresses/addresses.yaml file under the nemesis_addresses section.
     - Update the mosaicId to match that of the userKey above.
-You can find the mosaic id of the user by going to http://localhost:8000/#/account/<public key of user>
+You can find the mosaic id of the user by going to http://localhost:8000/#/account/<publickeyofuser>

 ## Running tests